- Telephone 0131 281 5613

 - Website www.saikokitchen.co.uk

-Bright, breezy, funky joint serving wholesome and vibrantly flavoured pan-Asian street foods at reasonable prices.
+Bright, breezy, funky joint serving pan-Asian street food at reasonable prices.

 This review is taken from the current (2016) edition.